The Dog House (TV series): Series 7: 2025

+Series 8: 2025

 Filming

-The Dog House is filmed at the Wood Green Animal Shelter in Godmanchester, Cambridgeshire.
+The Dog House is filmed at Woodgreen Pets Charity in Godmanchester, Cambridgeshire.

 Reception

-The Daily Telegraph said The Dog House was “the most charming – and emotional – show on TV” and The Guardian called it “feelgood TV at its fluffiest.”
+The Daily Telegraph said The Dog House was "the most charming – and emotional – show on TV" and The Guardian called it "feelgood TV at its fluffiest."

 Release

 International broadcast

 It was reported in May 2020 that HBO Max had acquired the U.S. streaming rights for the series, then released the first season in June 2020 and the second season in June 2021.

 International versions

-The Dog House Australia first broadcast on Network 10 in October 2021 and is narrated by Chris Brown.
+The Dog House Australia first broadcast on Network 10 in October 2021 and is narrated by Mark Coles Smith (previously Chris Brown).
+The show currently has two series with a celebrity special.
 It is filmed in Kemps Creek at the Animal Welfare League NSW.

+The Dog House New Zealand first broadcast on TVNZ in February 2023.